Malery History, Family Crest & Coats of Arms

 Later Richard Mallorei was found in Nottinghamshire c.
 1155 and almost twenty years later, William Maleuerei was listed in the Pipe Rolls of Yorkshire in 1170.

-During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and and Yorkshire.
+During the reign of Henry III., Anketil de Malore was listed in Berkshire, Oxfordshire and Yorkshire.
 About the same time, Robert Malhore, or Mallore, or Mallori, or Mallory, or Mallure was found in Northamptonshire.
 The Hundredorum Rolls of 1273 list Anketil Malore in Shropshire and Crispiane Malure in Leicestershire.
 Later, the Yorkshire Poll Tax Rolls listed Johannes Malore, Alicia filius Johannes Maulore and Peter Mature (Herefordshire.)

 Early History of the Malery family

 This web page shows only a small excerpt of our Malery research.
-Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640 and 1642 are included under the topic Early Malery History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1405, 1471, 1564, 1610, 1655, 1640, 1642 and 1444 are included under the topic Early Malery History in all our PDF Extended History products and printed products wherever possible.

 Malery Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Malery has undergone many spelling variations, including Mallory, Mallorie, Mallorey, Mellory and others.

 Early Notables of the Malery family (pre 1700)

 Another 59 words (4 lines of text) are included under the topic Early Malery Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Malery family to Ireland

 Some of the Malery family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Malery family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Malery were among those contributors: Capt.
 Roger Mallory, (c.1637-c.
 1696), English immigrant, holder of the 1660 patent on 2,514 acres in New Kent County, Virginia and direct paternal ancestor of thousands of Mallory descendants in North America.